stolk/dutch-blunt/README.md

 The glyph data containst glyph widths, the triangle vertices, the vertex count, and an offset into a global vertex data set.

 ## The License
+The Dutch-Blunt font, and its supporting software is (c)2015 by Abraham Stolk.

 The font 'Dutch-Blunt' is licensed under the
 [SIL OPEN FONT LICENSE.](http://opensource.org/licenses/OFL-1.1)